 6. Prooftheword ($14.4K/year)

-Sara Davies (from Southampton, England, United Kingdom) started Prooftheword about 8 years ago.
+Sara Davies (from Southampton, England, United Kingdom) started Prooftheword over 8 years ago.

 I’m Sara Davies, founder of Prooftheword, a complete editing and proofreading site that gives customers the ultimate editing service for any document.
 I’m a sole trader, so I work alone.
 All the editing and proofreading is done by me, along with everything else.
 I sort out my invoices, do my own accounts, file my own tax returns – everything.